Pool (NASDAQ:POOL) Posts Quarterly Earnings Results, Beats Expectations By $0.71 EPS

-Pool (NASDAQ:POOL) announced its earnings results on Wednesday.
-The specialty retailer reported $2.63 earnings per share for the quarter, topping the consensus estimate of $1.92 by $0.71, Fidelity Earnings reports.
+Pool (NASDAQ:POOL) posted its quarterly earnings results on Wednesday.
+The specialty retailer reported $2.63 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.92 by $0.71, Fidelity Earnings reports.
 Pool had a net margin of 11.81% and a return on equity of 76.16%.
-The business had revenue of $1.04 billion during the quarter, compared to the consensus estimate of $958.59 million.
-During the same quarter in the prior year, the firm earned $1.45 earnings per share.
-The business’s quarterly revenue was up 23.4% compared to the same quarter last year.
+The firm had revenue of $1.04 billion during the quarter, compared to analyst estimates of $958.59 million.
+During the same quarter in the prior year, the business posted $1.45 earnings per share.
+The company’s quarterly revenue was up 23.4% compared to the same quarter last year.

-Several equities research analysts have recently weighed in on the stock.
-Jefferies Financial Group reiterated a “hold” rating and set a $550.00 target price on shares of Pool in a research note on Thursday, December 30th.
-KeyCorp increased their target price on shares of Pool from $500.00 to $570.00 and gave the stock an “overweight” rating in a research note on Friday, October 22nd.
-Loop Capital increased their price target on shares of Pool from $485.00 to $540.00 and gave the stock a “hold” rating in a report on Friday, October 22nd.
+Several research analysts recently issued reports on POOL shares.
+KeyCorp increased their price target on shares of Pool from $500.00 to $570.00 and gave the stock an “overweight” rating in a research report on Friday, October 22nd.
+Zacks Investment Research lowered shares of Pool from a “buy” rating to a “hold” rating and set a $594.00 price target for the company. in a research report on Monday, January 3rd.
+Stephens increased their price target on shares of Pool from $505.00 to $570.00 and gave the stock an “equal weight” rating in a research report on Monday, October 25th.
+Robert W. Baird increased their price target on shares of Pool from $555.00 to $600.00 and gave the stock an “outperform” rating in a research report on Friday.
+Finally, Loop Capital increased their price target on shares of Pool from $485.00 to $540.00 and gave the stock a “hold” rating in a research report on Friday, October 22nd.
 They noted that the move was a valuation call.
-Robert W. Baird increased their price target on shares of Pool from $555.00 to $600.00 and gave the stock an “outperform” rating in a report on Friday.
-Finally, Stephens increased their price target on shares of Pool from $505.00 to $570.00 and gave the stock an “equal weight” rating in a report on Monday, October 25th.
-Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $565.57.
+Four investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $565.57.

-Hedge funds have recently added to or reduced their stakes in the company.
-Deutsche Bank AG grew its position in shares of Pool by 50.0% in the fourth quarter.
-Deutsche Bank AG now owns 209,011 shares of the specialty retailer’s stock valued at $118,300,000 after purchasing an additional 69,693 shares during the last quarter.
-Parametric Portfolio Associates LLC grew its position in shares of Pool by 0.8% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 123,258 shares of the specialty retailer’s stock valued at $69,764,000 after purchasing an additional 950 shares during the last quarter.
-California State Teachers Retirement System grew its position in shares of Pool by 1.9% in the fourth quarter.
-California State Teachers Retirement System now owns 70,250 shares of the specialty retailer’s stock valued at $39,762,000 after purchasing an additional 1,332 shares during the last quarter.
-State of Tennessee Treasury Department grew its position in shares of Pool by 15.5% in the fourth quarter.
-State of Tennessee Treasury Department now owns 11,622 shares of the specialty retailer’s stock valued at $6,578,000 after purchasing an additional 1,558 shares during the last quarter.
-Finally, Comerica Bank grew its position in shares of Pool by 2.3% in the fourth quarter.
-Comerica Bank now owns 11,769 shares of the specialty retailer’s stock valued at $5,414,000 after purchasing an additional 262 shares during the last quarter.
-Institutional investors and hedge funds own 90.89% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Monolith Advisors bought a new stake in shares of Pool during the fourth quarter valued at approximately $32,000.
+Penserra Capital Management LLC boosted its stake in Pool by 22.0% in the fourth quarter.
+Penserra Capital Management LLC now owns 172 shares of the specialty retailer’s stock valued at $97,000 after acquiring an additional 31 shares during the last quarter.
+Chicago Partners Investment Group LLC boosted its stake in Pool by 35.2% in the fourth quarter.
+Chicago Partners Investment Group LLC now owns 499 shares of the specialty retailer’s stock valued at $225,000 after acquiring an additional 130 shares during the last quarter.
+EverSource Wealth Advisors LLC bought a new position in Pool in the fourth quarter valued at approximately $634,000.
+Finally, NewEdge Advisors LLC bought a new position in Pool in the fourth quarter valued at approximately $643,000.
+90.89% of the stock is currently owned by institutional investors and hedge funds.

 Pool Corp. engages in the wholesale distribution of swimming pool supplies, equipment and related leisure products.
 It also offers non-discretionary pool maintenance products such as chemicals and replacement parts; discretionary products like packaged pool kits, whole goods, irrigation, and landscape products, including a complete line of commercial and residential irrigation products and parts, power equipment for the professional landscape market; specialty products such as outdoor lighting, grills, and outdoor kitchen components; and golf irrigation and water management products.